-Masters of Education Degrees
+Master of Education Degrees

-A Couple Things To Keep In Mind
+A Couple Things to Keep in Mind

 In 2007, our School of Education was awarded the United States Distance Learning Association's (USDLA) Platinum Award for Best Practices.
 We have also chosen to be accredited by the National Council for Accreditation of Teacher Education (NCATE).

-At Graceland, we offer five Masters of Education programs to meet the various needs and interests of teachers.
+At Graceland, we offer five Master of Education programs to meet the various needs and interests of teachers.
 We welcome you to explore each of our graduate programs in education to see which would be most applicable to you.

 Online Master of Education Programs

-The online M.Ed degree program is based on the works of Dr. Carol Ann Tomlinson, who is one of the leading authorities within the differentiated instruction movement.
+The online MEd degree program is based on the works of Dr. Carol Ann Tomlinson, who is one of the leading authorities within the differentiated instruction movement.
 This program is ideal for teachers interested in "Response to Intervention" initiatives.

-This M.Ed. program investigates the key issues of literacy practices and teachers’ roles regarding reflective, instructional decisions based on an evolving view and understanding of the literacy process.
+This MEd program investigates the key issues of literacy practices and teachers’ roles regarding reflective, instructional decisions based on an evolving view and understanding of the literacy process.